 You depart Edinburgh and travel west.
 This part of your journey is a history lover’s dream.
 You pass Stirling Castle, the Wallace Monument, and Doune Castle, before stopping in Callander for refreshments.

-You continue through the spectacular mountain pass of Glencoe, scene of the great massacre of the Clan Macdonald in 1692.
+You continue through the spectacular mountain pass of Glencoe, scene of the great massacre of the Clan MacDonald in 1692.
 And after lunch we pass Britain’s highest mountain, Ben Nevis, and head into the Great Glen.
-Travelling west you head past the Five Sisters of Kintail.
+Travelling west, you head past the Five Sisters of Kintail.

 You then stop at the famous Eilean Donan Castle*, one of Scotland’s most photographed castles.
 Crossing over the bridge to Skye, you follow the dramatic coastline, towards the island’s capital, Portree.
 And after all this breath-taking beauty, you’re dropped off at your accommodation in the early evening with enough time to go out and explore the town.

-You return to Portree in the evening.
+You return from to Portree in the evening.

-You travel south through the Cuillin Hills and back over to the mainland for stunning views over Loch Duich and the five Sisters of Kintail.
+You travel south through the Cuillin Hills and back over to the mainland for stunning views over Loch Duich and the Five Sisters of Kintail.